sascristian/HeyberryAI/README.md

 # THERE BE DRAGONS

 everything can break anytime!
-things designed for mycroft may not work with HeyBerry and Jarbas! some things designed for Jarbas and HeyBerry wont work in ycroft! support for this branch is limited to me alone, folks from mycroft community may not be able to help
+things designed for Mycroft may not work with HeyBerry and Jarbas! some things designed for Jarbas and HeyBerry wont work in Mycroft!

-that said, everything that works in mycroft i try to make work with jarbas, but i give absolutely no warranty of this!

 - bus address is different, but it is supposed to be configured in config file, that means the 3rd party should support it and not hard code it